yannlelorier/gervigreind-project2/README.md

 The script for this can be found [here](./KalmanF/test_plots.py)

-and can be run with the IPython Environment:
+and can be run with the `IPython` Environment:

 ```sh
 python -m IPython
 ```

-Once inside the environment, in the `KalmanF` directory:
+Once inside the `IPython` environment, in the `KalmanF` directory:

 ```python
 run test_plots.py